Project Presentation Videos

 - Highly recommended that your team has a car (you will have to get to the highbay often—201 St. Mary’s street, Champaign)

 Get lab DRS Laboratory Safety Training and DRS Fire Extinguisher Training from here.
-Generate the training certificates and send it to our head TA.
+Generate the training certificates and send it to our head TA (firstname.lastname@example.org).
 More in-person trainings for the highbay will be necessary.

 GRAIC (Simulation) Track

-GRAIC is an open international autonomous racing competition to be held on May 3rd.
-Your tram will compete in this race and have to develop the software for autonomous racing in environment with pedestrians, complex tracks, and other vehicles.
+GRAIC is an open international autonomous racing competition to be held by the end of this semester(exact date to be announced).
+Your team will compete in this race and have to develop the software for autonomous racing in the environment with pedestrians, complex tracks, and other vehicles.
 Perception is not going to be a big part of the competition, but if you like, you can create your own version of the race and develop the perception pipeline.

 - Familiarize yourself with the GRAIC simulator and software.